alphagov/government-service-design-manual/service-manual/assisted-digital/index.md

 Most of your users will be able to use new and redesigned services unaided, but there are some who will need help.
 This support is referred to as assisted digital.

-Assisted digital support can be provided:

-* in person
-* on the phone
-* when using the service
-* by having someone else use the service on behalf of a user
-* through other appropriate methods, eg remotely
+Assisted digital support might be provided in person, on the phone, or through other appropriate channels.
+Users will be given help to use the service, or someone will use it alongside them on their behalf.

 You can read more about assisted digital in the publication '[Government Approach to Assisted Digital](http://publications.cabinetoffice.gov.uk/digital/assisted/)’.